MauroDataMapper/docs/docs/rest-api/resources/classifier.md

 ## Child Classifiers

-A classifier may be composed of child classifiers.
-Endpoints are provided to differentiate between parent and child data classifiers.
+A classifier may contain child classifiers.
+Endpoints are provided to differentiate between parent and child classifiers.

 ## Getting information